edgedb/edgedb/docs/stdlib/set.rst

     :index: aggregate

-    Return the sum of the set of numbers.
+    Returns the sum of a set of numbers.

     The result type depends on the input set type.
-The general rule is that the type of the input set is preserved (as if a simple :eql:op:`+<plus>` was used) while trying to reduce the chance of an overflow (so all integers produce :eql:type:`int64` sum).
+The general rule of thumb is that the type of the input set is preserved (as if a simple :eql:op:`+<plus>` was used) while trying to reduce the chance of an overflow. (so all integers produce :eql:type:`int64` sum)

     .. code-block:: edgeql-repl